 1. Ancient Greece and Rome Return

-The World’s Columbian Exposition, or World’s Fair, held in Chicago’s Jackson Park in 1893, made the fifth century B.C. fashionable once again.
+The 1893 World’s Fair, held in Chicago’s Jackson Park, made the fifth century B.C. fashionable once again.
 Daniel Burnham and a team of World’s Fair architects chose to model the Fair’s grand pavilions after the ancient temples of classical Greece and Rome.
 In vogue for the next 30 years, Classical Revival civic buildings and banks were designed and erected across the United States.

 2. Giant Seesaws of Steel